By Charlie Ashton

 Deploying network functions as virtualized applications enables them to dynamically optimize the utilization of their compute resources, to provision services on-demand in response to customers’ requests and to minimize “truck rolls” by resolving customer support issues remotely.
 At the same time, general-purpose distributed compute infrastructure minimizes lifecycle hardware costs compared to traditional physical appliances, whether that hardware is installed at the customer premise, in a service provider Point-of-Presence (PoP) or in a cloud data center.

 The collaboration between Dell EMC and Wind River results in solutions that offer a variety of transformational architectures for edge applications, where localized services are no longer limited to on-premise access equipment.
 Because CSPs maintain edge facilities, virtual network services required at the access point are securely aggregated at the network edge for improved utilization and operational efficiency.
 Edge locations are far more capable of running highly lucrative localized services, which consume geographically unique pools of general-purpose processors, memory, disk, and network resources.

-As the industry’s first fully integrated and feature-complete NFV software platform, Titanium Server enables an NFV infrastructure to achieve the ultra-reliability and high performance mandated for telecom networks.
+As the industry’s first fully integrated and feature-complete NFV software platform, Titanium Cloud enables an NFV infrastructure to achieve the ultra-reliability and high performance mandated for telecom networks.
 It delivers six-nines (99.9999%) reliability, far exceeding the three-nines typically achieved by virtualized platforms based on enterprise IT software.
-Combining open source and open industry standards with a wide range of proven Carrier Grade extensions, Titanium Server is the only commercial virtualization platform that enables CSPs to maintain the rigorous uptime required as networks transition to a virtualized infrastructure.
+Combining open source and open industry standards with a wide range of proven Carrier Grade extensions, Titanium Cloud is the only commercial virtualization platform that enables CSPs to maintain the rigorous uptime required as networks transition to a virtualized infrastructure.
 With Titanium Server, CSPs can meet the “always on” expectations of consumers.